PGM-Lab/InferPy/docs/notes/getting30s.rst

     # K defines the number of components.
     K=10

+    # d defines the number of dimensions
+    d=5

     #Prior for the principal components
     with inf.replicate(size = K)
     	mu = Normal(loc = 0, scale = 1, dim = d)